Particular/ServicePulse/docs/frontend/audit-capability-card.md

 This document describes the audit capability card component, its various states, and how to test them both manually and automatically.

+For shared frontend mock and Vitest workflow, see `docs/frontend/testing-basics.md`.

 ## Overview

 The Audit Capability Card displays on the ServicePulse dashboard and shows the status of the auditing feature.
 The card's status depends on: